 It’s totally wrong for a brand to spend a lot of money, effort and time trying to get followers, and then disappear.
 They will not upload any content, reply messages, questions or comments.

 Online communities should be managed by the brands running them.
 Ignoring your followers is annoying to them, and will lead them to unfollowing and been boycotting your brand.
 Try and be a member of those discussing your brand.
-Create the conversation.
+Create a conversation.

-Don’t Ignore Anyone
+Online Reputation Don’t Ignore Anyone

 Gone are those days when you take care of solely the big clients and ignore the small clients.
 Ensure that every client or follower is given equal or similar attention.